Affiliate links on Android Authority may earn us a commission. Learn more.

 1. Asphalt 9: Legends

-If you play this game and decide you like it, heed our advice and don’t buy individual tokens.
+If you play the game and decide you like it, heed our advice and don’t buy individual tokens.
 Instead, buy the Starting Racer Pack, which gives you tons of blueprints, 200,000 credits, and 300 tokens, which should be more than enough to get you through the bulk of the game without needing to worry about any microtransactions.
 If all you want to do is drive a cool car, though, you don’t need to spend anything.

 2. Brawlhalla